About preschooler sleep

 A bedtime routine for preschoolers might look something like this:

-- 7 pm: brush teeth, go to toilet, put on night nappy if needed.
+- 7 pm: brush teeth and go to toilet or put on night nappy if needed.

-- 7.15 pm: quiet time – read a book, tell a story, sing a song, have a cuddle.
+- 7.15 pm: quiet time – read a book, tell a story, sing a song and have a cuddle.

 Most preschoolers are ready for bed around 7.30 pm, especially if they’ve had a big day at preschool.
 You might want to establish a 2-3 book rule for bedtime, with the promise to read more during the day.